alsosprachben/mnvkd/interfaces.md

 Alternatively, as in `mnvkd` coroutines, the blocking logic can be kept to the blocking operation's call frame, implemented by a state machine compiled at build-time, where future logic (I/O future) is only used when the high-level operation is actually blocked by an immediate lack of resources.

-In `mnvkd`, I/O futures are different from local futures, because they carry isometric blocking state between the micro-processes and the virtual kernel's poller.
+In `mnvkd`, I/O futures (`struct vk_io_future`) are different from local futures (`struct vk_future`), because they carry isometric blocking state between the micro-processes and the virtual kernel's poller.
 That is, the high-level, local blocking operations get all of the poll state.

 This state-oriented message-passing of polling state enables a higher _procedural_ nature of thread.
 That is, rather than nested _functions_, the futures are rolling in a loop that _flattens the stack_, wrapped in _blocking conditions_ that make them lazy.